top of page

 Deborah J. Watson

 As the founder and owner of Studio 2.22 Films, Deborah Watson is committed to creating impactful stories that reflect resilience, hope, and cultural identity.
-Her storytelling journey began on stage before evolving into writing and directing theatrical works for youth.
+Her storytelling journey began on stage before evolving into writing and directing theatrical works in St. Louis, Missouri.

 Advertising with Studio222 (2).png